These gentle and graceful birds have captured the hearts of many backyard birdwatchers, including myself.

 They lay 1-2 eggs per clutch, and the eggs hatch after about 14 days of incubation.

-The chicks, called squabs, fledge in just 12-15 days, allowing the parents to start another brood quickly.
+The chicks, called squabs, fledge in just 12-15 days after hatching, allowing the parents to start another brood quickly.

 Mourning doves are an important food source for various predators, including birds of prey, such as hawks and falcons, and mammals, like foxes and raccoons.